Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan

 Today we'll swap the city lights for countryside charm as we head north with our guide into the scenic Tochigi region.

-In the afternoon, we make our way to Utsunomiya Station and hop aboard Japan's famous bullet train for a smooth, high-speed ride to Sendai.
+From there, we make our way to Utsunomiya Station and hop aboard Japan's famous bullet train for a smooth, high-speed ride to Sendai.
 Known as the City of Trees, Sendai welcomes us with its broad, leafy boulevards and relaxed atmosphere.

 From the station, it's just a short walk to our hotel, where we'll settle in and rest up for tomorrow's discoveries.

-Our journey continues to the breathtaking Matsushima Bay, celebrated as one of Japan's three most scenic views.
+Sendai was founded by the legendary samurai lord Date Masamune, a visionary warrior known for embracing new ideas and even reaching out to the West.
+This morning we journey to the breathtaking Matsushima Bay, celebrated as one of Japan's three most scenic views.
 With over 260 pine-covered islands dotting the sparkling waters, it's a sight that has inspired poets and painters for centuries.
-Here, we'll visit Zuigan-ji Temple, a peaceful Zen Buddhist sanctuary famed for its wooden carvings and serene gardens.

-After some free time to explore Matsushima and enjoy lunch at your own pace, we'll board a boat for a scenic cruise from Shiogama to Matsushima Pier, soaking up the peaceful beauty of the bay.
-Later, we'll have a delightful Kokeshi doll painting experience.
+After some free time to explore Matsushima and enjoy lunch at your own pace, we'll have a delightful Kokeshi doll painting experience.
 These traditional handcrafted wooden dolls are a local specialty, and you'll get to create your own colourful keepsake to treasure.

 As the day winds down, we return to Sendai with hearts full of culture, history and stunning scenery.